International Assistance in Iraq

 Why We Are On Site

 The conflict between the state security forces and the Islamic State (IS) reached its peak in 2017.
 Years later, the effects are still being felt in Iraq.
 Ethnic and social tensions, an insecure political situation and natural disasters all contribute to a deteriorating humanitarian situation for the population.
-Many people who had to flee from the violence and conflicts live as internally displaced persons under precarious conditions in various camps and communities in the country.
-Countless people have been traumatized, and integration into their new living environment is often difficult.
+The armed conflict led to many fleeing people.
+More than 7 million people live in Baghdad, the vast majority of whom are affected by traumatic experiences, among them many returnees and internally displaced persons.

 What We Achieve Together with Our Partner Organisation